mikanikos/Higgs-Boson-Challenge/README.md

  	Gradient Descent, "sigmoid" for computing the loss and the gradient for Logistic Regression and "compute_accuracy" for assessing model performance.
  - `proj1_helpers.py` is a script with some useful functions for loading data and generating the predictions.
- - `cross_validation.py` contains some utlities for the local testing of the models and some hyper-parameters tuning methods for getting the best parameters.
+ - `cross_validation.py` contains some utilities for the local testing of the models and some hyper-parameters tuning methods for getting the best parameters.
  - `plots.py` contains tools for plotting and testing hyper-parameters.
  - `run.py` is the script for generating the best submission achieved (accuracy = 0.817).